|

 -

-appears in about 3-5 % of women who use the 2% solution, and higher among
+effect appears in about 3-5 % of women who use the 2% solution, and

-women using the 5% solution.
-In this case, the treatment should be stopped.
+higher among women using the 5% solution.
+In this case, the treatment

 |